by Neil Bauman, Ph.D.

 Diplacusis — [DIP-lah-ah-KOO-sis] “Dipl” is from the Greek word “diplous” meaning “double” or “twice”.
 Thus dipl-acusis is hearing the same sound twice.
 The formal definition of diplacusis is “abnormal perception of sound either in time or pitch so that one sound is heard as two”.
 You may hear the same sound repeated twice (almost like an echo), or you may hear the same sound at two different pitches.
 For example one ear may hear the sound at the correct pitch and the other ear hears it either higher or lower in pitch.
 This can really mess you up if you are a musician.

-Dysacusis — [DIS-ah-KOO-sis] “Dys” is from the Greek meaning “bad” or “difficult”.
+Dysacusis (or Dysacousis)— [DIS-ah-KOO-sis] “Dys” is from the Greek meaning “bad” or “difficult”.
 Thus dys-acusis is technically difficulty hearing.
 In medical usage it is defined as “1.
 Any impairment of hearing involving difficulty in processing details of sound as opposed to any loss of sensitivity to sound.
 2. Pain or discomfort in the ear from exposure to sound.”
 Thus dysacusis is sometimes used when you can hear, but not understand what you are hearing.
 Other times it can refer to the pain or blocked feeling you have after exposing your ears to loud sounds.

 Hyperacusis — [HIE-per-ah-KOO-sis] “Hyper” is from the Greek prefix meaning “over” or “above”.
 Thus, hyper-acusis is hearing that is above normal.
 The medical definition of hyperacusis is “abnormal hearing sensitivity”.
 People with hyperacusis perceive all (or certain) sounds as much louder that they really are.
 This is often the result of exposing your ears to loud sounds or from taking certain ototoxic drugs.